 Step 3: Dry roast the spices before adding to broth

-Step 4: Remove hunk of meat for later so it does not overcook
+Step 4: Remove hunk of pho meat so it does not overcook

 Step 5: Add final salty and sweet flavors

-At end of cooking, at least 4 hours in, add rock sugar chunks, fish sauce (a very salty ingredient and huge part of pho flavor), and salt.
-I have added these in the beginning and notice no difference, however you adjust salty and sweet flavor at the end so its just easier for me to do it all at once.
+At end of cooking, add fish sauce (a very salty ingredient and huge part of pho flavor), and salt.
+I have added these in the beginning and didn’t notice a difference.
+However I think it’s just easier to adjust it all at once at the end.

-Note: You can sub white sugar for rock sugar.
+You can sub white sugar for rock sugar.
+But it will be a sweet flat flavor, not like the yellow rock sugar.
 I’ve done it, however, if the Vietnamese street venders don’t traditionally do that, I’m assuming its a step down in overall pho flavor.
-Get a huge box of this for a couple bucks at an again food market.
+A huge box is just a couple bucks at an Asian food market.

 Step 6: Boil Rice Noodles in Separate Pot

-Broth is ready!
-Prepare noodles according to package in separate pan of boiling water, unless they are fresh noodles that require no cooking.
 Never cook them in your pho broth!
+You’ll want to do that in a separate pot.
 That will leave cloudy thickened broth, yuck.
 Its okay to have lots of extra cooked up as they store well in the fridge.

 Step 7: Lay out toppings on noodles and fill with broth